 Many believe that the Seven Seals describe an escalating series of plagues that God will pour out on this earth in retributive justice, but that He will 'rapture' us out of here before the trouble really starts.
 I am afraid that is nothing but wishful thinking.
 If one avoids a superficial reading of Matthew 24, then compares what Jesus said in that chapter with the Seals of Revelation 6, it becomes quite clear that the Seals represent the persecution of Christians.

 Part III...
 The Seventh Seal and First Six Trumpets

-Both Jesus and Paul imply that world conditions would not necessarily allow people to suspect the approach of Armageddon.
-The "day of the Lord" is described as coming suddenly, catching the non believer unawares.
+Both Jesus and Paul imply that world conditions will not necessarily allow people to suspect the approach of Armageddon.
+The "day of the Lord" is described as coming suddenly catching the non believer unawares.
 One often hears of the media describing one of nature's calamities as being "of Biblical proportions".
 This extreme language makes one wonder how they would describe the true plagues that God will send on the earth, which will indeed be "of Biblical proportions".
 Jesus described this time as one of Great Tribulation, such as has not been from the beginning of the world until now, and never will be again.
 He then goes on to say "... if those days had not been shortened, no human being would be saved".
 The first six of these plagues are each heralded by an angel blowing a Trumpet.